CzechLynx: A Dataset for Individual Identification and Pose Estimation of the Eurasian Lynx: Data Records

+All images are stored in JPEG format {(with 90\% compression)}, with metadata provided in a structured CSV file. {To simplify access to the data and support standardized development and evaluation of downstream tasks, i.e., instance segmentation, individual identification, and pose estimation, all real data are distributed in a single package, even though not all components are required for every task.
+The synthetic data are provided in the same repository in a separate archive.
+Instead of maintaining separate annotation files for each downstream task, a single shared CSV file with all annotations and necessary information is provided.
+It contains one row per image and, for each task, indicates whether the record is used and in which split and subset (i.e., train or test).}

-\textbf{Metadata:} Additional metadata are provided for a vast majority of images in the CzechLynx dataset and contain info about the origin of the data, temporal context (e.g., observation date, relative age since first sighting, and encounter sequence), spatial context (e.g., 10$\times$10 km grid‐cell code, location and trap identifiers, and GPS coordinates), phenotypic annotation, and dataset partitioning \textit{flags} (i.e., geo‐aware, time‐open, and time‐closed splits).
-These annotations support flexible filtering and grouping by identity, time, space, and experimental split, thereby enabling reproducible, domain‐aware evaluation of re‐identification, pose estimation, and segmentation models.
+\textbf{Metadata:} The CzechLynx dataset \cite{picek_czechlynx} includes additional metadata about the origin of the data, temporal context (e.g., observation date, relative age since first sighting, and encounter sequence), spatial context (e.g., 10$\times$10 km grid‐cell code, location and trap identifiers, and GPS coordinates), phenotypic annotation, and dataset partitioning \textit{flags} (i.e., geo‐aware, time{-aware} open, and time‐{aware} closed splits).
+These annotations support flexible filtering and grouping by identity, time, space, and experimental split, thereby enabling reproducible, domain‐aware evaluation.
+The majority of metadata attributes are available for all images, observation dates are available for 98.9\% of images, location attributes for approximately 92\%, and coat-pattern annotations for about 40\%.
 See Table~\ref{tab:metadata} for a detailed description of all metadata fields.